WeirdMidas/AetherAtlas/README.md

 ## Profiles

-- powersave: based on balance mode, but faster to enter idle and has more bias towards small cores, preferring absolute energy savings even in immediate performance situations.
+- powersave: based on balance mode, but with lower idle frequency
-  - Quickly goes to idle after interaction.
-  - Top-app does not receive aggressive boosting, preferring justice over processes.
-  - Adrenoboost in 1, preferring to improve GPU performance for a smooth UI and slightly better gaming.
-- balance: smooth and balanced, better and more economical than the stock configuration. it's a balance between rice and to-idle.
+- balance: smoother than the stock config with lower power consumption
-  - Quickly goes to idle after interaction.
-  - Top-app does not receive aggressive boosting, preferring justice over processes.
-  - Adrenoboost in 1, preferring to improve GPU performance for a smooth UI and slightly better gaming.
-- performance: without frequency limitation, prefer a more aggressive rice over an efficient to-idle.
-  - Does not quickly go into idle after interaction.
-  - Top-app receives more aggressive boosting.
-With the boost being 10 min uclamp or schedtune.boost respectively.
-  - Adrenoboost in 2, preferring performance over battery life, prioritizing immediate GPU response but not at its maximum to avoid overload.
+- performance: dynamic stune boost = 30 with no frequency limitation
-- fast: has both rice and aggressive to-idle, always seeking maximum performance and energy savings simultaneously, always respecting the device chassis TDP limit.
+- fast: providing stable performance capacity considering the TDP limitation of device chassis
-  - Quickly goes to idle after interaction.
-  - Top-app receives more aggressive boosting.
-With the boost being 30 min uclamp or schedtune.boost respectively.
-  - Adrenoboost in 1, preferring to improve GPU performance for a smooth UI and slightly better gaming.

 ```plain
 For the sake of work efficiency, the compatibility between the SOCs